 The winter of 2018 was a dark one for Trevor Bahnson.
 The singer-songwriter’s father had died after a battle with MS, a long-term relationship was ending, and Trevor was adjusting to life back in Santa Fe, where he grew up.
-There were daily struggles with his own health: born with cystic fibrosis, Bahnson was 33, and had spent most of his adult life assuming he might not live past 35.
+There were daily struggles with his own health.
+Born with Cystic Fibrosis, Trevor was 33, and had spent most of his adult life assuming he might not live past 35.

-But nearly two years later, when Bahnson listens to the songs he wrote during that time, what jumps out at him is beauty: his insistence on finding, seemingly against all odds, moments of pure goodness, wonder and peace.
+But nearly two years later, when Trevor listens to the songs he wrote during that time, what jumps out at him is beauty; his insistence on finding moments of pure goodness, wonder, hope and peace.

-Time & Harmony, out Aug.
-25, 2020, is a testament to that practice, and to what can happen if you don’t pay the odds any mind in the first place.
-It’s a time capsule that deals in endings, beginnings, and the murky spaces in between.
+Time & Harmony, Trevor’s latest record, is a time capsule that deals in endings, beginnings, and the murky spaces in between.
 There’s grief and heartbreak; failures of systems large and small.
 But there’s also beauty in the cracks in the ceiling — and in what can bloom in small moments when you stop trying to hold each one so tight.

 Growing up in Santa Fe, Bahnson first picked up a guitar at age 10.
-By 14, he was obsessed with Jimi Hendrix and Stevie Ray Vaughan, he started gigging professionally at age 14 and got a job at a local music shop, where he tuned string instruments and casually impressed musicians three times his age with his natural ability.
+Teaching himself to play music by listening to Jimi Hendrix and Stevie Ray Vaughan, he started gigging professionally at age 14 and got a job at a local music shop, where he tuned string instruments and deepened his obsession with guitars.
 Bahnson started singing and writing songs at Berklee College of Music in Boston, but the rest of his musical education came from bands — like the five years he spent with Song Preservation Society, playing places like the Bowery Ballroom in New York and Voodoo Fest in New Orleans, opening for the likes of Grace Potter.
 He also spent two years busking in Berlin, studying how lyrics could stop an audience in their tracks.

-But Time & Harmony is a step into the spotlight for Bahnson in more ways than one: it’s his first proper solo release, both a message in a bottle from one dark season and a culmination of his musical career thus far.
+But Time & Harmony is a step into the spotlight for Bahnson in more ways than one. it’s his first solo release, and a chance to share his special gift.

-The EP also marks the first time Bahnson has been vocal about living with cystic fibrosis, a chronic illness for which there is no cure.
-Released in conjunction with Time Can’t Be Wasted, a short documentary about Bahnson — the title borrows its name from one of Bahnson’s most tender tracks — Time & Harmony finds Bahnson grappling with the task of staying present, honest and open during a period when he wasn’t sure how much time he had left.
+The record also marks the first time Bahnson has been vocal about living with Cystic Fibrosis, a chronic illness for which there is no cure.
+Released in conjunction with Time Can’t Be Wasted, a documentary about Bahnson — the title borrows it’s name from one of Trevors most tender tracks.
+Time & Harmony finds Bahnson grappling with the task of staying present, honest and open during a difficult time.

-“It might be part of having a chronic illness that you wouldn’t guess by looking at me, but I’ve just never told many people about it,” says Bahnson.
-“Yes, it’s part of my reality.
-But the beauty of the illness, for me, is that it’s makes each moment important in a way that I don’t think I would understand in a different circumstance.
+“It might be part of having a chronic illness that you wouldn’t guess by looking at me, but I’ve never told many people about it,” says Bahnson.
+“Yes, it’s part of my reality but the gift of the illness, for me, is that it’s makes each moment important in a way that I don’t think I would understand in a different circumstance.
 It’s made me focus on what I’m doing while I’m here.”

-While Time & Harmony is a solo release, Bahnson counted on dear friends to bring it to life.
+While Time & Harmony is a solo release, Bahnson brought in dear friends to bring it to life.
 Recorded and mixed by veteran singer-songwriter Jono Manson, the production is warm, dynamic and intimate.
-Members of Oakland’s Whiskerman serve as a backing band: Graham Patzner on string instruments and piano, Will Lawrence on bass, and Dan Schwartz on drums, with additional backing vocals from Cassandra Lewis, strings from Lewis Patzner, and steel guitar from Ryan Little.
+Members of Oakland’s Whiskerman serve as a backing band: Graham Patzner on stringed instruments and piano, Will Lawrence on bass, and Dan Schwartz on drums, with additional backing vocals from Cassandra Lewis, strings from Lewis Patzner, and steel guitar from Ryan Little.

-The soul and unmistakable urgency that power the record, of course, are all Bahnson.
-Though with the perspective of nearly two years’ time, and following a move to Southern California, Bahnson says these songs now feel more like the work of a good friend — perhaps in particular because he’s currently feeling healthy and has a fresh start living in Ojai.
-Bahnson also started on a groundbreaking new medication in January of 2020; as COVID-19 began spreading the globe, he says, he began to feel better than he had in over a decade.
+The soul and unmistakable urgency that power the record, of course, are all Trevor.
+Though with the perspective of nearly two years’ time, Bahnson says these songs now feel more like the work of a good friend — perhaps in particular because he’s currently feeling healthy and has a fresh start living in Ojai.
+Bahnson also started on a groundbreaking new medication in January 2020; and as COVID-19 began spreading the globe, he began to feel better than he had in over a decade.
 His outlook on life changed dramatically.